SQL Server Maintenance Solution

 SQL Server Backup, Integrity Check, and Index and Statistics Maintenance

-The SQL Server Maintenance Solution comprises scripts for running backups, integrity checks, and index and statistics maintenance on all editions of Microsoft SQL Server 2005, SQL Server 2008, SQL Server 2008 R2, and SQL Server 2012.
-The solution is based on stored procedures, the sqlcmd utility, and SQL Server Agent jobs.
-I designed the solution for the most mission-critical environments, and it is used in many organizations around the world.
-Numerous SQL Server community experts recommend the SQL Server Maintenance Solution, which has been a Gold and Silver winner in the 2012, 2011, and 2010 SQL Server Magazine Awards.
-The SQL Server Maintenance Solution is free.
+The SQL Server Maintenance Solution is a set of scripts for running backups, integrity checks, and index and statistics maintenance on all editions of Microsoft SQL Server 2017, SQL Server 2019, SQL Server 2022, and SQL Server 2025.
+The solution is based on stored procedures.
+The solution has been designed for the most mission-critical environments, and it is used in many organizations around the world.
+The SQL Server Maintenance Solution has won multiple awards in the SQL Server community over the years and it is free.

 “The best starting point for building your own maintenance plan is the comprehensive and free script from Ola Hallengren.
 That’s what I recommend to my clients.” - Paul S. Randal